andreapavoni/rekordbox_fix/README.md

 Clearly, this task could have been achieved with much less effort if I'd have used something like Ruby + Nokogiri with which I'm already familiar.
 But I wanted a simple portable binary, and I thought that one day it might also have a GUI.
 So, once again, I have a lot of plausible excuses to use Rust.

 ## Status

 **WORK IN PROGRESS**

 ## Credits
-`rekordbox-fix` is heavily inspired/ported from [rekordbox-repair](https://github.com/edkennard/rekordbox-repair) to which come all the credits for the idea and execution.
+`rekordbox-fix` is heavily inspired/ported from [rekordbox-repair](https://github.com/edkennard/rekordbox-repair) which deserves all the credits for the idea and execution.

 ---
 ©2023 a pavonz joint